titom73/ansible-arista-module-howto/docs/COLLECTING_STATUS.md

 ### Collect all facts and display some variables

-Below is a [playbook example](../ansible-content/pb.collect.facts.yaml) that grab all facts, register them into a variable named `myFacts` and then display output
+Below is a [playbook example](https://github.com/titom73/ansible-arista-module-howto/tree/master/ansible-content/pb.collect.facts.yaml) that grab all facts, register them into a variable named `facts` and then display output

 ```yaml
 ---